mrouhi13/laum/README.md

 * Bootstrap, jQuery, Fontawesome and Pnotify for front-end developing

 # License
-Laum is free and open source.
-Source code of Laum is licensed under a [GPL v3.0 license][2] and content on this project licensed under a [Creative Commons Attribution 4.0 International license][3].
+Laum Project is free and open source.
+Source code of Laum Project is licensed under a [GPL v3.0 license][2] and content on this project licensed under a [Creative Commons Attribution 4.0 International license][3].

 # Team
 Majid Rouhi - mrouhi13@icloud.com